MENU back

 • Hike Earthplace, where you can search for animal tracks on an invigorating trek.
 Its wildlife sanctuary trails are open to the public year-round for free.

 • Stay at the Inn at Longshore, where rooms are bargain-priced off-season.
 You'll also find a historic golf course that celebrities once played.
 While it’s closed from January through February, you can golf at winter rates in November, December, and March as conditions allow.
-Then dine at the inn’s La Plage restaurant overlooking Long Island Sound sunsets.
+Then dine at the inn’s La Plage restaurant and catch a sunset overlooking Long Island Sound.

 • For a breath of spring, dine at Westport’s Terrain Garden Café, a locavore gem hidden inside a picture-perfect garden shop.